• Home

 CIWAG Maritime Irregular Warfare Studies

-The Maritime Irregular Warfare Studies are a collection of case studies geared specifically towards the use of irregular warfare at sea and in a maritime environment.
-This includes a range of topics related to human and political competition taking place on or below the surface of the world’s harbors, rivers, seas, and oceans.
-This body of research contributes to the larger mission of the U.S. Naval War College to study, research and publish relevant materials related to sea power and the maritime environment.
-“Viribus Mari Victoria.”
+The Maritime Irregular Warfare Studies (MIWS) are a separate collection of case studies focused specifically towards the use of irregular warfare at sea and in a maritime environment.
+Although still concerned with asymmetrical and indirect means, Irregular Warfare in a maritime environment has additional unique attributes and challenges associated with it.
+These include a range of topics related to human and political competition taking place on or below the surface of the world’s harbors, rivers, seas, and oceans.
+This body of research also contributes to the larger mission of the U.S. Naval War College to study, research and publish relevant materials related to sea power and the maritime environment.

 CIWAG @ usnwc.edu